Created Sunday 10 May 2009

 Ashley seemed to sleep peacefully, and Meryl was ready to sleep.
 Eventually, she closed her eyes next to her friend.

 When the alarm had finished cleansing all sleepiness from Ashley, she woke up to realize someone shared her bed.
 After the first moment of panic, she remembered last evening, the egg, Meryl.
 And that Meryl was supposed to accompany her to school today.
 How was she going to explain her presence to her mother?
 She wondered.
-Soon, her taught were stopped by Meryl's voice.
+Soon, her thoughts were stopped by Meryl's voice.

 “Morning,” after a moment necessary to gather her taught, she continued, “I see you eventually decided to sleep with me.
 I don't really mind, but I don't know how Mum will react.
 If she finds out.”